axonivy-market/portal/Documentation/UserPortalDocumentation/source/portal-userguide/index.rst

 ------------------------

 1. Click on the button **More** to select one of the available filters.
-   For a list of available filters, see  :term:`Table 2: Task filter criterias`:.
+   For a list of available filters, see  `Task filter criterias`_.

 2. Click on the newly added filter and configure it.